DrewNaylor/MSOfficeAppLauncherNext32/README.md

 - After the Solution file is created, click the <code>Save All</code> to save your project.
 - Click <code>File>Add>Existing Project...</code> and navigate to where you cloned the repo earlier.
 Dig all the way down to ~~Bedrock~~ <code>MSOfficeAppLauncherNext32\MSOfficeAppLauncher</code> and open the file called "<code>MSOfficeAppLauncher32.vbproj</code>."
 - If all goes well, the project should appear in the Visual Studio <code>Solution Explorer</code>.

+## Why do I need to create a new Solution file?
+Why can't I just use the original file?

+That's a great question. ~~I don't know why.~~ It's because the original Solution file is looking for a file called "<code>MSOfficeAppLauncher.vbproj</code>."
+You're probably thinking to yourself, "Isn't that the name of the file that I told Visual Studio to open?"
+You would be correct, except that there's no "32" at the end of the file it's looking for.
+That's because I develop both the 32-bit and the 64-bit versions in paralell.
+Because of that, I had to rename the name of the project file itself by right-clicking the name of the project (not the Solution file!) in the Solution Explorer and hitting "Rename."
+You can also just single-click on the name of the project and rename it that way.
+Also the 64-bit version is based on the 32-bit version.